 - The rocks turn the site into one of the great hiking places in Eastern Uganda.
 The hike/walk up the rocks can be done with little or no difficulty at all and comes with great rewards like the views of the adjacent areas.
 Lizards, birds and some primates can be spotted in the area.
 Stories and tales of the ancient people together with those of the current inhabitants are shared by the knowledgeable site guides as you walk/hike through these rocks.

-- The site offers a nice diversion and stop over for the tourism places/attractions of Eastern Uganda; the Sipi water falls, Mount Elgon National Park, Pian Upe Wildlife Reserve and Kidepo Valley National Park It is not every day that one gets a chance on a prehistorical site, and which is still(almost) in its original state.
-The site is well preserved, unspoilt and untampered with.
-It’s our hope that one may wish to check on such a prehistorical art site and it’s upon this that most of our tour itineraries are designed with some space for such off-the-beaten-track experiences.
-We would therefore be glad to know if you would wish to have Nyero Rock Paintings visit incorporated in any of our short or longer Uganda Safaris of your interest.
+- The site offers a nice stop over and diversification for the tourism places/attractions of Eastern Uganda; the Sipi water falls, Mount Elgon National Park, Pian Upe Wildlife Reserve and Kidepo Valley National Park It is not every day that one gets a chance on a prehistorical site, and which is still(almost) in its original state.
+The site is well preserved, unspoiled and untampered with.
+It’s our hope that one may wish to check on such a prehistorical art site and most of our tour itineraries are therefore designed with some space for such off-the-beaten-track experiences.
+Let us know if you would wish to have Nyero Rock Paintings visit incorporated in any of our short or longer Uganda Safaris of your interest.
 Alternatively, we can arrange day trips to this site with departures from Mbale city, Soroti, Kapchorwa, Kumi and Ngora towns.